Tony Chambers: Professional career

 Chambers joined Wallpaper* as Creative Director in January 2003, and was appointed Editor-in-Chief in March 2007.
 He is the longest serving editor of the magazine and in September 2017 he was promoted to Brand and Content Director.

-Under his stewardship, Wallpaper* magazine was transformed into a global brand.
+Under his stewardship, Wallpaper* magazine was transformed from a magazine into a multi-format global media brand.
 He introduced a series of over 100 pocket City Guides, a website and iPad edition, an in-house creative agency, an interior design service, and the online WallpaperSTORE*.
 He is also the creator of Wallpaper*Handmade, an annual exhibition at Salone del Mobile which brings together the designers, craftsmen and manufacturers to collaborate on one-of-a-kind pieces.
 One of his latest projects is to co-chair the development of Brainstorm Design to be held in Singapore in March 2018.

 He has worked with creative personalities including Jean Nouvel, Philippe Starck, Louise Bourgeois, Karl Lagerfeld, Hedi Slimane, Christian Marclay, Kraftwerk and Zaha Hadid on guest editors' issues.

 Prior to joining Wallpaper*, Tony was Art Director at British GQ and Art Editor of The Sunday Times Magazine.

 He has twice been named the Professional Publishers Association's Designer of Year, and twice Editor of the Year for Lifestyle Magazines by the British Society of Magazine Editors.

 Tony's design consultancy, TC & Friends, is involved in a number of high end projects, including OTOMOTO, a joint venture with artist Ryan Gander.
 OTOMOTO's first product is a "joyous" kitchen sink.
 In 2020 he launched Woman and Design joining forces with São Paulo based Etel.